100 % LEGAL SECURITY: USED SOFTWARE FROM SOFTWARE BROKER

 We would be happy to prepare a quote for you or schedule a free meeting to discuss options.

-In December of 2014, the German Federal Court of Justice (BGH) ruled that the exhaustion of the distribution right applies to software licenses.
+In December of 2014, the German Federal Court of Justice (BGH) ruled that the exhaustion of the distribution right applies to software licences.
 It thereby ultimately confirmed a ruling made by the European Court of Justice (ECJ) in 2012: Software vendors can no longer prohibit the re-sale of their products if these were purchased legally and with their consent.
-Upon purchasing the license, the second acquirer becomes the legal owner of the used software and is entitled to sell it again – including any update rights.
+Upon purchasing the licence, the second acquirer becomes the legal owner of the used software and is entitled to sell it again – including any update rights.

 The ruling of the European Court of Justice (ECJ) from July 3rd, 2012

 On July 3rd, 2012, the European Court of Justice ruled that in principle, used software can be sold legally.
 It argued that the exhaustion of distribution rights applies if the manufacturer issues software copies on physical media such as DVDs or CD-ROMs, but also if they are distributed in an intangible form via download from a website along with the purchase of unlimited period usage rights.
 If used software is updated via the internet, the right to updates also extends to the subsequent acquirer.
 According to the ECJ ruling, the original acquirer is not allowed o keep any copies of the software in case of a sale.
-Should the original license contract include a provision to prohibit further transfer, this provision is void, according to the ECJ.
+Should the original licence contract include a provision to prohibit further transfer, this provision is void, according to the ECJ.

 The ruling of the German Federal Court of Justice (BGH) from July 17th.
 2013